ringcentral-tutorials/password-flow-authentication-php-demo/README.md

 ### Overview
-RingCentral platform authentication using Password Flow.
+Implement RingCentral platform authentication using Password Flow.

 ### RingCentral Platform
 RingCentral Platform is a rich RESTful API platform with more than 60 APIs for business communication includes advanced voice calls, chat messaging, SMS/MMS and Fax.

 ### Clone and Setup the project